A Noose of Light

 A Noose of Light is a novel by Seamus Cullen published in 1986.

 Plot summary

-A Noose of Light is a novel in which djinni do evil things to humans.
+A Noose of Light is a novel in which two spirits temporarily possess Anwar, a sage who has lived on a small hill in the desert, acting as an oracle dispensing advice, for as long as anyone remembers.
+Maryam comes to him for guidance and, under the influence of the spirits, he tells her to go to Mecca and become a prostitute.
+She obeys his instructions.
+The two spirits who caused this were djinni and they did it because they lust after human women, so her actions set up a series of events that create humorous chaos between the djinni who try to enjoy her and humans.

 Reception

 Dave Langford reviewed A Noose of Light for White Dwarf #78, and stated that "the humour and cruelty are faithful to the source: evil-doers are unremittingly punished, while the reward of virtue is often skimpy until after you're dead.
 Unevenly paced, but an OK read".